-Nane-Par (Feather cookies) Kermanian in origin, is light, tender and crumbly cookie that is marked with a tip of a feather.
-In the old days when there was no oven, no cookie cutters, and no molds, Kermanian women would use their imagine and creativity and work with tools on hand and decorate these cookies with a tip of a feather, hence the name.
-These days it's hardly baked or known by many, but still one of my favorites for Norouz.
+Feather cookies or as we call them Nane-Par is from Kerman, Iran.
+These cookies are light, tender and crumbly, perfumed with cardamom.
+My mom says in the old days, when there was no oven, no cookie cutters, and no molds, Kermanian women used their creativity and work with tools on hand.
+They decorate these cookies with a tip of a feather, hence the name.
+These days it's hardly baked or known by many, but still one of my favorites for Nowruz.

 - 2 Egg yolks

-- Bake in pre-heated oven for 12 minutes @350 F (175 c) or until the edges of the cookies are golden brown.
+- Bake in preheated oven for 12 minutes or until the edges of the cookies are golden brown.
 Once cooled, keep in an airtight container in a cool place for up to two weeks.